MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Methodology

 where $G$ indicates the demographic sub-groups.

 \textbf{Fairness-Aware Modulation Factor:} For modality encoder $i$ and group $g$, the modulation factor is computed by:

-where $\delta$ controls the modulation strength and $\tau$ is a fairness threshold. $F_i^{(g)}$ dynamically adjusts the learning for group-modality pairs.
+where $\delta$ controls the modulation strength, $\tau$ is a predefined task-level fairness threshold that represents the maximum allowable group-wise AUC disparity and is applied uniformly across all demographic groups.
+Here, we assume $F_i^{(g)}$ is bounded and nonnegative during training by using moderate values of $\delta$ and $\tau$, and clipping if needed. $F_i^{(g)}$ dynamically adjusts the learning for group-modality pairs.
 When a group’s AUC is below the modality average, the factor increases to emphasize updating the respective group.
 For well-performing groups, the factor remains close to 1 with limited influence.
 This mechanism promotes fairness by prioritizing underperforming groups during training.

-\textbf{Group-Proportional Modulation:} While training the model, each batch (batch size $N$) contains a varying number of group sample ($N_g$).
+\textbf{Group-Proportional Modulation:} During training, each batch (batch size $N$) contains a varying number of group samples ($N_g$).
 Let $p_g=\frac{N_g}{N}$ denote the proportion of samples from group $g$ in the current batch.
 Next, the aggregated fairness modulation factor for modality $i$ is defined by: